kishansunilkumarpanchal/Kishan-Sunilkumar-Panchal/README.md

 🌱 In May-2022, I decided to pivot my career into the world of Data.
 I left my job as a Quality Assurance Specialist and enrolled my-self into an IBM Professional Data Analytics Certification and a Junior Data Analyst program offered by NPower Canada.
 After 4 months of rigorous study and practice, I have successfully enhanced my profile with Advance Excel, Advance Statistics, SQL, Python, Cloud Computing and Data Visualization skills.

+Growing up in the Indian culture has helped me to be a **Competitive on field and a Joyful off field**.
+I have worked as a Jr. Project Co-ordinator at one of the leading Green start up named Greenera Engineering.
+Working in an entrepreneurial environment, I had the pleasure of leveraging multiple responsibilities including web development, project documentation, scheduling, sales, and inventory control.
+Then, my interest in computer application started when I built a multi-webpage application that displayed the company, their product and contact information.
+I created multiple excel applications that helped to control inventory, track quality and manage sales reports.

 Previously working as a **Quality Assurance Specialist** and a **Customer Support Representative**, I have built the following skillset,
 * **Technical Tools:** Excel, Outlook, Word, PowerPoint, Lean methodology, SAP
 * **Soft skills:** Innovation, Effective Communication, Customer Service, Accountability, Collaboration

-Back in India, I had completed my Bachelor of Mechanical Engineering and then worked as a **Jr. Project Co-ordinator** at one of the leading Green start up named Greenera Engineering.
-Working in an entrepreneurial environment, I had the pleasure of leveraging multiple responsibilities including project documentation, scheduling, sales, and inventory control.
-Growing up in the Indian culture has helped me to be a Competitive on field and off field a Jovial persona.

 Though I am going to make my first step into the IT industry, but do not miss that I am bringing 3+ years of combined experience providing satisfactory solutions in CEM, Manufacturing & Retail Industry.
 I am grateful for what I have achieved and am equally passionate about gaining more as this process is a full-fledged learning curve.
 I still am exploring, learning, and adding skills to my portfolio.